Skip to content

 What’s the big deal?

-One of the concerns about DKA treatment is a change in neurological status that could be indicative of cerebral oedema.
+One of the concerns about DKA treatment is a change in neurological status that could indicate cerebral oedema.
 Clinical brain swelling complicates 0.5% to 1% of paediatric DKA episodes, and when it occurs permanent morbidity and mortality are common.
-Factors leading to this are not clear but previous retrospective studies have found associations between declining sodium concentration during DKA and cerebral injury.
-So, does hyponatraemia during treatment really impact the risk of cerebral oedema?
+Factors leading to this are unclear, but previous retrospective studies have found associations between declining sodium concentration during DKA and cerebral injury.
+So, does hyponatraemia during treatment impact the risk of cerebral oedema?

-2018’s PECARN Fluid Therapies Under Investigation in Diabetic Ketoacidosis (FLUID) Trial assessed the impact of variations in intravenous fluid protocols on the risk of mental status changes during treatment, and on cognitive outcomes after recovery, in children with DKA.
+2018’s PECARN Fluid Therapies Under Investigation in Diabetic Ketoacidosis (FLUID) Trial assessed the impact of variations in intravenous fluid protocols on the risk of mental status changes during treatment and cognitive outcomes after recovery in children with DKA.

-Glaser et al. used the data from this original study and analysed it to identify factors influencing changes in serum sodium concentrations during DKA treatment and whether these changes are associated with mental status changes and risk of cerebral injury.
+Glaser et al. analysed the data from this original study to identify factors influencing changes in serum sodium concentrations during DKA treatment and whether these changes are associated with mental status changes and the risk of cerebral injury.

 What was the study design?

-The PECARN FLUID trial was a randomised controlled trial conducted at 13 US hospitals over a five-year period.
+The PECARN FLUID trial was a randomised controlled trial conducted at 13 US hospitals over five years.
 1389 episodes of DKA in 1255 children were included in the original analysis.
 Disorders that could affect neurocognitive evaluation were excluded (including drug and alcohol use, head trauma and underlying neurological condition) alongside substantial treatment for DKA before arrival at the study site.
-The median age of patients was 11yrs.
-Between 10 to 12% of those in each group were under the age of 6.
+The median age of patients was 11 years.
+Between 10 to 12% of those in each group were under 6.
 Children with a GCS <12 were excluded from year 2 of the trial.

 Who did they study?